Continuous listening strategy: What it means & why it matters

 In-person components of a continuous listening strategy

-In addition to surveys that allow you to collect feedback at scale, in-person listening and gathering feedback are important.
+In addition to surveys that allow you to collect feedback at scale, in-person listening and gathering feedback are essential.
 A great example of invaluable in-person feedback is 1-on-1 meetings between managers and direct reports.
-Chloe Hamman, Director of People Science at Culture Amp says, “Effective one-on-ones circulate through a variety of topics over time, depending on what’s going on in your organization and for the individual.”
+Chloe Hamman, Director of People Science at Culture Amp, says, “Effective 1-on-1s circulate through a variety of topics over time, depending on what’s going on in your organization and for the individual.”

 Another great way to gather feedback in person is through post-survey focus groups.
 Once you’ve closed a survey and communicated results, choose a focus area to discuss with employees.
 Bringing them into action planning sessions in this way keeps them involved in the continuous listening strategy process.
 “How might we” sessions where the focus area is phrased as a question are another great way to get employees involved.
 An example is a "How might we increase diversity in hiring?" session.